redjax/Notetkr/README.md

 > [!WARNING]
 > This is a personal project to satisfy a personal need in my working life.
 I wanted a quick, cross-platform, easy to use app for jotting down daily tasks and generating a weekly summary document at the end of the week for reporting.
 >
 > The app was built to my own personal specifications and may not be useful outside of my own personal use case.
+Releases are scanned with [`osv-scanner`](https://github.com/google/osv-scanner) and [`Gitleaks` secret scanner](https://github.com/gitleaks/gitleaks), and releases are cancelled if any critical CVEs or secrets are detected.

 ## Table of Contents <!-- omit in toc -->